 Figure 56.
-Engine Oil Dipstick (Vehicle Sidestand Gauge) CHANGE OIL AND OIL FILTER
+Engine Oil Dipstick (upright full mark)

+CHANGE OIL AND OIL FILTER

 Be sure that no lubricants or fluids get on tires, wheels or brakes when changing fluid.
 Traction can be adversely affected, which could result in loss of control of the motorcycle and death or serious injury.
 (00047d)